not-na/particlesim-pico/README.md

 ### Manual Compilation

-If you either want a more recent version or want to modify some part of the code or add stages, you will need to compile the firmware yourself.
+If you either want a more recent version or want to modify some part of the code or add stages or universes, you will need to compile the firmware yourself.
 Otherwise, you can skip ahead to the [Installation](#installation) section.

 The general process of compiling for the Pico is explained in detail in the official [Getting Started Guide (PDF)](https://rptl.io/pico-get-started).
 Most important is that you have installed all the dependencies and have a local SDK installation.
+The automatically run conversion script for stages and universes also requires Python 3.7 or later to be available.

 Then, you should run the following commands while in the directory this file is in: